tlaceby/clip-comp/index.md

 ## Clipz

-A video compressiomn tool that utilizes FFMPEG & FFPROBE static binaries to do mass video compression.
-The GUI allows users to select one or multiple files and compress them with the fine control you can recieve with the CLI tools.
+A video compression tool that utilizes FFMPEG & FFPROBE static binaries to do mass video compression.
+This GUI allows users to select one or multiple files and compress them with the same fine control you can have using the traditional CLI.
 Mute, CRF, Bitrate, Resolution, & Speed are all customizable and editable.

 ## Download the latest release at https://github.com/tylerbadger23/clip-comp/releases